-Lincoln’s Chris Bohjalian is the critically acclaimed author of 16 books, including eight New York Times bestsellers.
-His work has been translated into over 25 languages and three times become movies.
+Chris Bohjalian is the #1 New York Times bestselling author of 24 books.
+His work has been translated into 35 languages and become three movies and an Emmy-nominated TV series.

-He has written for a wide variety of magazines, including Cosmopolitan, Reader’s Digest, and the Boston Globe Sunday Magazine.
-He has been a weekly columnist right here in Vermont for the Burlington Free Press since February 1992.
+He has written for a wide variety of magazines and newspapers, including The New York Times, The Washington Post, Cosmopolitan, Reader’s Digest, and The Boston Globe Sunday Magazine.
+He was a weekly columnist in Vermont for The Burlington Free Press from 1992 through 2015.

 Chris graduated Phi Beta Kappa and Summa Cum Laude from Amherst College.
 He has been awarded Honorary Degrees as well from Amherst, Champlain College, and Castleton University.

 He lives in Vermont with his wife, the photographer Victoria Blewer.